5 Step Guide for Successful Mentorship Programs

 The need for mentoring training and guidance doesn’t end after the initial orientation.
 Provide tips and best practices throughout the mentoring program to help participants stay on track and get the most out of the program.

-Download and Take on the Go
+Download the Free eBook to Take on the Go

+A productive mentoring relationship depends on a good match.
 Properly matching mentors and mentees is often one of the most challenging aspects of a program.
 Participants will bring various competencies, backgrounds, learning styles and needs.
 A great match for one person may be a bad match for another.

 Matching starts by deciding which type of matching you’ll offer in your program: self-matching or admin-matching.
 Consider allowing mentees to select a particular mentor or submit their top three choices.
 Self-matching is administrative light, which in larger programs can be a huge plus.

-Matching best practices start with a solid profile for all participants (mentors and mentees).
+It’s important to remember that matching best practices start with a solid profile for all participants (mentors and mentees).
 Critical profile elements include:

 Think about how you’ll want to match people, or if you’ll want them to match themselves.
 For example, you may want to match female leaders with younger female employees, or experienced sales personnel with new recruits.
-For self-matching, perhaps participants might like to connect with someone from the same previous employer, or the same college.
-The more you know about your participants, the better chance your program will have a positive outcome.
+For self-matching, perhaps participants might like to connect with someone from the same previous employer or the same college.
+The more you know about your participants, the better the chance your program will have a positive outcome.

 Regardless of self or admin matching, see how the Chronus platform makes matching faster and easier with strong, intelligent matching capabilities.

+Now that your participants are enrolled, trained, and matched, the real action begins.
 It is also where mentoring can get stuck.
 Left to themselves, many mentorships will take off and thrive.
 But some may not.
 Why?
 Because mentoring is not typically part of one’s daily routine.
 Without direction and a plan, the mentoring relationship is vulnerable to losing focus and momentum.
 That is why providing some structure and guidance throughout the mentorship is vital to successful mentoring programs.
+Chronus offers intelligent solutions to automatically prompt your team to establish the purpose, set agendas, discuss goals and get to know each other.

 One best practice in successful mentoring programs is to ensure all mentorships have goals and action plans.
 This serves two purposes: